nhsconnect/FHIR-CDS/pages/explore/api_list.md

 ## List: Implementation Guidance ##
 ​
 ### Usage ###
-The [List](http://hl7.org/fhir/STU3/list.html) resource is used ...
+The [List](http://hl7.org/fhir/STU3/list.html) resource represents a flat, possibly ordered collection of resources.
+Resources are commonly included as
 ​
 In the CDS context, ...
 ​